edodema/SmileRecognition/README.md

-# EmotionRecognition
+# SmileRecognition
-Simple and not cudding edge emotion recognition.
+Simple and not cudding edge face recognition system that discriminates between happy and sad expressions.

 ## Downloads
 - [Dataset.](https://ibug.doc.ic.ac.uk/resources/first-affect-wild-challenge/) Extract it in the *dataset* folder and rename the folder *affwild*.